Ocelot-Social-Community/Ocelot-Social/neo4j/README.md

 $ SHOW DATABASES
 ```

-To set the default database by configuration, use `NEO4J_dbms_default__database` as an environment variable when starting Neo4j 4.4, see [Docker specific configuration settings](<https://neo4j.com/docs/operations-manual/4.4/docker/ref-settings/>).
+To set the default database by configuration, use `NEO4J_dbms_default__database` as an environment variable when starting Neo4j 4.4, see [Docker specific configuration settings](https://neo4j.com/docs/operations-manual/4.4/docker/ref-settings/).

 If a database with this name does not exist, an empty database with this name is created and all other databases remain.
 You can switch back to an existing database without damaging it.

+It seems to be impossible to change the name of an existing database on the fly.
+To change the name of an existing database, we need to load a dump or restore a backup under a new name in Neo4j.

+For more information on deployment, see [Default Database Name](/deployment/deployment.md#default-database-name).